Several British journalists got it wrong when they wrote that a female royals and shamrock presentations.

 I do think the Duke and Duchess of Cambridge need to take on more royal engagements and patronages.
 Although the Duke is second in line to the throne and has no constitutional role, he and his wife represent the future of the monarchy.
 Most of Britain's working royals are senior citizens.

-I expect most of the people who were disappointment by the announcement that the Duchess was not going to appear this year are the people who are interested in what Catherine would be wearing.
+I expect most of the people who were disappointed by the announcement that the Duchess was not going to appear this year are the people who are interested in what Catherine would be wearing.

 According to the Daily Express' Royal Correspondent, Richard Palmer, "aides said that the Duchess had enjoyed the duty in previous years and would undoubtedly do it again in future but did not want the public to think that she was taking on the responsibility annually."

 I am not sure that the Duke and Duchess of Cambridge aides helped the situation with their statement to the press.

 The Duchess of Cambridge certainly showed enthusiasm during her presentations, and she could have taken a few hours out of her day tomorrow to continue what many saw as a permanent royal engagement.
-At least, we won't have to worry about about she is wearing.
+At least, we won't have to worry about she is wearing.

 It should be noted that the Duke of Cambridge is the first Royal Colonel of the Irish Guards, and it is rare for more than one member of the Royal Family to attend the ceremony.

 Far too many articles were plonked out with incorrect information that distaff members of the British Royal Family have been doing the shamrock presentations annually since 1901.
 I have provided examples and citations to show that this statement is far from true.
 It was not until the late 1960s when the Queen Mother succeeded the Princess Royal that the presentation became a true annual royal engagement.
 She made it her own, and she was loved and respected by members of the Irish Guard.